 When you’re adjusting to a new country’s money system, it can be tempting to exchange all of your money at once.
 However, it’s better to exchange only what you need.

 This will help you avoid wasting money on a high exchange rate.
-To do this properly, you can use a budgeting app that can help you like an alternative to simplifi money if you’re still adjusting to your new country’s currency.
+To do this properly, you can use a budgeting app that can help you if you’re still adjusting to your new country’s currency.